- 1 Take Note

 Good to Know

 These fins beat back and forth, pushing the water away and driving your kayak forward.
-While you must still supply the muscle power to propel the craft, you can do so using your legs rather than your arms, and enjoying a greater mechanical advantage.
+You must still supply the muscle power to propel the craft by using your legs rather than your arms, and enjoying a greater mechanical advantage.

-Though the Mirage bears a price tag of over two thousand dollars, it is worth the expense.
+Though the Mirage bears a high price tag, it is worth the expense.

 • The 33-inch-wide kayak provides a stable platform for anglers